Home » Recipes » Noodles » Laksa Made From Scratch Recipe

 prawns

-• Cook bean sprouts in boiling water for about 30 seconds and set aside.
+• Cook 2 cups bean sprouts in boiling water for about 30 seconds and set aside.

 tau gay

-• Cook rice noodles in boiling water for about 30 seconds or until soften and set aside.
+• Cook 6 portions fresh thick rice noodles in boiling water for about 30 seconds or until soften and set aside.

-• Slice the fish cake and heat it up in the boiling water for about 15 seconds.
+• Slice 1-2 fish cakes and heat it up in the boiling water for about 15 seconds.

 fish cake

-• Cut laksa leaves into fine strips and use it as garnish.
+• Cut 1 bunch curry leaves into fine strips to use it as garnish.

 garnish